Tony-Luu/Tony-Luu/index.md

 #### Note: Due to the project using Wwise Unity, it is incompatible with WebGL so therefore there is no WebGL build.
 Instead, a download link containing a PC build is provided for those who are interested in playing the game.

-Polar is a 3D game project made during the Games Parade Spring 2021 hosted from a Discord community called Games Jobs Live which is a games development community.
-This gamejam lasted from 21st February to 28th February.
-The theme for this particular gamejam was "Strength lies in differences" and I teamed up with four other people composed of another programmer, artist, designer, and sound designer.
-My responsibility within the team was to implement the various character abilities.
+Polar is a 3D platforming game made during the Games Parade Spring 2021 hosted from a Discord community called Games Jobs Live which is a games development community.
+The theme for this particular gamejam was "Strength lies in differences" and I teamed up with four other people composed of a programmer, artist, designer, and sound designer.

+- At 00:09, the jumping was made by adding velocity to the Y axis on the rigidbody of the character.

+- At 00:18, the dash ability was created by adding force in the forward direction on the rigidbody.
+The dash also had a special property of only dashing through blue panels by changing the layer of the character to strictly dash through them.

+- Switching characters at 00:20 was created by swapping out the character model and the hair.
+The scripts of the abilities for the character were swapped out by disabling the scripts of the blue character and enabling the scripts of the red character.

+- The shoulder tackle ability at 00:23 is very similar to the dash ability the blue character with the exception that the red character's layer is changed to strictly collide with the crates with the red character's rigidbody.

+- The grabbing ability at 00:32 was created by a trigger collider and a key press that parents the picked up object onto the character's hand.

+- The throwing ability at 00:34 used add force on the rigidbody of the picked up object in the forward direction of the character and unchilded the picked up object.

 ## Calor